beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 computing services are distinguished according to their deployment models.
 There are three basic deployment models:

-- Public Cloud: computing resources are provided publicly over the Internet based on a pay-per-use model.
+- *Public Cloud*: computing resources are provided publicly over the Internet based on a pay-per-use model.
-- Private Cloud: the Cloud infrastructure is owned and operated internally by an organization.
+- *Private Cloud*: the Cloud infrastructure is owned and operated internally by an organization.
-- Hybrid Cloud: computing resources are provided by a composition of a private and public Clouds.
+- *Hybrid Cloud*: computing resources are provided by a composition of a private and public Clouds.

 Public Clouds, such as Amazon EC2, have initiated and driven the industrial adoption of the Cloud computing model.
 However, the software platforms utilized by public Cloud providers are usually